 8. Investment Options

 REITs offer a wide range of easily accessible investment options compared to real estate syndicates.

-As of this writing, over 225 publicly-traded REITs trade on major stock exchanges, with a combined market capitalization of $1 trillion.
+As of this writing, over 225 publicly-traded REITs trade on major stock exchanges and represent a combined market capitalization of $1 trillion.

-Meanwhile, investing through syndicates can still be a word-of-mouth process; for example, locating a timberland real estate syndicate will be much more difficult.
+Meanwhile, investing through syndicates can still be a word-of-mouth process.
+For example, if you’re keen on timberland, finding a real estate syndicate in the field is much more difficult.

 Which Is Better?

-Real estate syndicates and REITs have significant advantages and disadvantages.
+Real estate syndicates and REITs have varied advantages and disadvantages, depending on your needs.

 Real Estate Syndications are good for…